Lucic, Coleman score early as Flames beat Islanders 4-1 - WHIZ News

 Parise got the Islanders on the scoreboard with a minute remaining in the opening period.
 He beat Zadorov to open up a scoring lane and fired a wrist shot from the faceoff circle top corner for his 12th.

-Markstrom denied Jean-Gabriel Pageau on a short-handed breakaway midway through a scoreless second period, and then kicked out his right pad to stop Casey Czikas on a breakaway coming out of the penalty box.
+Markstrom kicked out his right pad to stop Casey Czikas on a breakaway coming out of the penalty box midway through a scoreless second period, and then denied Jean-Gabriel Pageau on a breakaway.

+“It was huge,” Lucic said.
+“I don’t think we were having a very good period at that time and he kept it a two-goal lead and a two-goal lead going into the third.
+It’s good to see him finding confidence in his game as well, and we need him to be good every night to give us a chance to win.”

 Kadri restored the Flames’ three-goal lead at 6:59 of the third with a sharp-angled shot that sneaked in under the crossbar and past Varlamov’s head.
 It was Kadri’s 15th.
 Tyler Toffoli assisted on the play to extend his point streak to four straight games (one goal, three assists).